Breaking down some of the jargon used in converting a loft!

 Side Dormer

 A Semi-detached house with ‘hip-ended’ sloping side roofs will invariably need a side dormer.
-This will give sufficient head room, we will design the best choice of dormer to suit your home and your needs.
+This will give sufficient headroom.
+We will design the best choice of dormer to suit your home and your needs.

 Mansard Roofs

-A Mansford roof is a dormer conversion with a sloping front of 70° which can take either roof lights in the slope of the new roof or new vertical windows.
+A Mansard roof is a dormer conversion with a sloping front of 70° which can take either roof lights in the slope of the new roof or new vertical windows.
 This type of conversion is usually constructed where certain planning permission is required or your property falls into a conservation area.

 Velux Conversions

-With a Velux Conversions the roof line is unaltered and a room is created in your existing loft space.
+With a Velux Conversion the roof line is unaltered and a room is created in your existing loft space.
 This type of loft conversion is very cost effective and is often used if planning permission is an issue.
 Velux™ windows are available in a huge range of designs and styles, for flat, sloping and pitched roofs, in wood and polyurethane frames, with various shutter designs, rollers and glazing, and with electric controls.

 RSJ